justdevandtech/fullstack-twitter-clone/README.md

 ### Deployment

 - Railway App for hosting the backend
-- Netlify for hosting the frontend
+- Netlify/Vercel for hosting the frontend

 ## Installation